 Second, the confidentiality agreement in Gotham was completely different.
 The confidentiality agreement in that case specifically provided that documents from the arbitration could be produced in response to a subpoena.
 Gotham, 580 F.3d at 665 ("the agreement . . . provides that materials from the arbitration may be disclosed in response to a subpoena").
 In other words, by enforcing the subpoena, the Gotham court was not thwarting the parties' expectations, it was giving effect to them.
-Here, neither of the two distinct confidentiality agreements at issue contains a comparable exception.
+Here, there are two distinct confidentiality agreements at issue, and neither contains a comparable exception.8